 What is PEP Screening?

-A politically exposed person (PEP) is the individual who holds or has held a prominent public-sector role.
+A politically exposed person is an individual that holds or has held a prominent public-sector role.
 Government officials, heads of state, high-ranking judges or military officers, and governors are common examples.

-All high-ranking officials are considered a high risk due to their possible involvement in bribery, corruption, money laundering or other financial crimes.
-In order to prevent illicit activities, financial institutions and other industries must implement PEP list screening.
+All high-ranking officials are considered to be higher risk due to their possible involvement in bribery, corruption, money laundering or other financial crimes.
+In order to prevent illicit activities, financial institutions and other industries must implement PEP screening processes.
 This process determines whether an individual is a PEP by screening official PEP lists.

 How Does PEP Screening Work?

-During the process of PEP screening, a Know Your Customer (KYC) specialist or a screening service compares the client’s personal information against the PEP list database.
-This screening is an inherent part of a due diligence procedure that is performed during customer onboarding process.
+During the PEP screening process, a Know Your Customer (KYC) specialist or a screening service compares the client’s personal information against the PEP list database.
+An extensive PEPs check is an inherent part of a due diligence procedure that is performed during the customer onboarding process.

 Why is PEP Screening Important?

-Just like sanctions screening, PEP screening is an essential component of a risk-based AML compliance program, since it helps to mitigate potential customer risks.
-Individuals in prominent public positions are entrusted with important functions in a government or another organization that could be abused for criminal purposes, such as fraud, bribery, or money laundering.
+Just like sanctions screening, PEP screening is an essential component of a risk-based AML compliance program since it helps to mitigate potential customer risks.
+Individuals in prominent public positions are entrusted with important functions in a government or another organisation that could be abused for criminal purposes, such as fraud, bribery, or money laundering.

 A PEP can also make decisions about large sums of money or critical infrastructure projects in their country.
-Effective screening can help financial institutions and law enforcement to prevent PEPs from abusing their positions of power.
+Effective politically exposed person checks can help financial institutions and law enforcement to prevent PEPs from abusing their positions of power.

 It’s worth noting that failure to establish a client’s PEP status can result in hefty regulatory penalties.
-Businesses must monitor their customers and partners at the start of business relationships and implement ongoing monitoring to avoid repercussions.
+Businesses must monitor their customers and partners at the start of any business relationship and implement ongoing monitoring to avoid repercussions.

 Why Should You Implement an Automated PEP Screening Service?

-Unfortunately, there’s a lack of a single PEP list that consolidates all politically exposed persons worldwide.
+Unfortunately, there’s a lack of a single PEP list that consolidates all politically exposed person checks worldwide.
 This makes the due diligence process used to prevent financial crimes a complex and long procedure.

 As a result, global companies spend a lot of resources checking all relevant lists when onboarding new clients and partners.
-The significant expenses related to labor and time spent on these checks make manual PEP screening inefficient.
+The significant expenses related to labour and time spent on PEPs checks make manual screening inefficient.

-With the market of effective KYC compliance software expanding, many companies start to abandon manual processes and instead rely on KYC tools for PEP automatization.
-Minimizing the need for human input boosts the speed of the screening process, lowers its cost, and allows companies to focus on their primary functions.
+With the market of effective KYC compliance software expanding, many companies have started abandoning manual processes and instead rely on KYC tools for PEP screening automatization.
+Minimising the need for human input boosts the speed of the screening process, lowers its cost, and allows companies to focus on their primary functions.